fenago/machine-learning-for-finance/lab_guides/Lab_9.md

-A checklist for developing fair models {#a-checklist-for-developing-fair-models .title style="clear: both"}
+A checklist for developing fair models
 ---------------------------------------------------------